-After you’ve been outside, its time to go inside and up into the snake museum which is genuinely fascinating and one of the better museums that I visited in Southeast Asia.
+After you’ve been outside, its time to go inside and up into the snake museum which is genuinely fascinating.
+It was certainly one of the better museums that I visited in Southeast Asia.

-There are loads of specimens of different types of snake and the collection documents the entire lifecycle of the snake from reproduction and eggs, all the way through to adulthood.
+There are loads of specimens of different types of snake and the collection documents the entire lifecycle of the snake.
+It takes you from reproduction and eggs, all the way through to adulthood.

-There is another collection of snakes below the museum on the bottom floor so you expand your snake identification knowledge even further!
+There is another collection of snakes below the museum on the bottom floor to expand your snake identification knowledge even further!
 The tanks aren’t massive though so hopefully this is something that the institute will work on in the future.

 At the end of the demonstration, you can hold this albino Burmese python and have your photograph taken with it as it is used to being handled.
-The Bangkok snake farm is a really educational day out and a must for snake-loving travellers or kids visiting Thailand’s most notorious city.
+The Bangkok snake farm is a really educational day out.
+It’s a must for snake-loving travellers or kids visiting Thailand’s most notorious city.

 If this guide has got you really into snakes and you’d like to know more about conserving this vital species then check out Save the Snakes.